River-Mochi/AchievementFixer/README.md

 - Safe to remove anytime; does not touch saves.
 - This mod does not use Reflection or Harmony, so it's safe/compatible, and less likely to break with every game update.
 - Designed to be minimal and conflict-free: we only manage the platform flag and localization.
-- Avoid using/installing any other Achievement mods at the same time.
+- Remove all other Achievement mods if you want the mod to work and to prevent conflicts

-## Thanks
+## Credits
 - Inspired by **Wayzware's** early [Achievement Enabler](https://github.com/Wayzware/AchievementEnabler) (defunct).
 - **rcav8tr** for code snippets to find localization keys.
 - **StarQ** for technical support.